 Short title, application and commencement.
-Interpreta-

-2. (1) In this Ordinance, unless the context otherwise requires- "appellant" includes a person who has been convicted and desires to appeal under the Constitution Order or under any Ordinance or law made in pursuance of that Order; and a person appealing under paragraph (a) of subsection (5) of section 147 of that Order;
+Interpretation.
+2. (1) In this Ordinance, unless the context otherwise requires- "appellant" includes a person who has been convicted and desires to plaintiff and a defendant;

-"cause" includes any action, suit or other original proceeding between a plaintiff and a defendant;
+"cause" includes any action, suit or other original proceeding between a